csmahmud99/js-problem-solving/README.md

 - <h3>Problem - 07: (largestNumber.js)</h3>
 You are given three numbers 13, 79 and 45.
 Write a program that will print the largest number using 'if-else'.

+- <h3>Problem - 08: (isosceles.js)</h3>
+You are given a triangle with the sides 9, 8, 9.
+Write a program to check whether the triangle is Isosceles or not using 'if-else'.

+✍🏽 Isosceles => two sides are equal.